Sambal0x/andrankEnum/README.md

 No more BS downloading APK from mobile device and extract it via ADB pull.

 Thanks @initstring for the help with go.py

+## Extra tools
+* go.py - Extracts all the URLs to for downloading the APK files
+* deeplink_check.sh - Extracts any handlers from AndroidManifest and search the decompiled APK folder for interesting deeplinks